9to5: Continued Efforts

 Among other issues, 9to5 actively promotes workplace policies such as paid sick leave, equal pay, and an end to discrimination for hiring or firing based on gender or sexual orientation.
-9to5 additionally staffs a "Job Survival Helpline" to give support to women facing difficulties or challenges in the workplace.
+9to5 additionally staffs a Job Survival Helpline to give support to women facing difficulties or challenges in the workplace.
+Pay roll equality between men and women was not finalized by the end of the 20th Century.
+However, the 9to5 movement has challenged and partially changed working conditions for women and men.
+Sexual harassment has decreased and work equality increased in the work places all over the United States.

-The national organization has chapters in Milwaukee, Wisconsin, Colorado, California, and Atlanta, Georgia.